Changing Your Content

 Stop making your skills section look like you are just trying to fool search engines.
 The common advice—cramming twenty common words into a list separated by commas to try and trick the application tracking software (ATS)—will only make you average.
 Just copying and pasting terms like "Teamwork" and "Managing tasks" doesn't make you better; it makes you sound like everyone else and shows you lack your own unique style.

 This habit creates a big problem with trust.
 When a recruiter sees a bunch of words with no explanation, they get tired of reading right away.
 They don't see real skill; they see someone who knows the jargon but hasn't actually mastered anything.
+According to an eye-tracking study by TheLadders, recruiters spend an average of just 6 to 8 seconds scanning a resume on first review — meaning a dense wall of generic skill keywords gets skipped, not read.
 This "Word Stuffing" makes the reader have to guess how good you really are, and usually, they just skip that part.
 You are not helping the computer find you; you are making the human ignore you.

 To really build your professional worth, you need to organize your skills by what they actually achieve.
 Instead of just listing software, your plan needs to connect a skill to a real business result.
 By grouping your expertise into strong areas that show exactly what you fixed or built, you change your resume from a basic list of data into a useful document that works for both the software and the person reading it.